List of NBA players who have spent their entire career with one franchise

 The players listed have spent their entire NBA career, of at least 10 seasons played, with one franchise.
 Dirk Nowitzki holds the record, having played all of his 21 seasons with the Dallas Mavericks.
-Next is Kobe Bryant who played his entire 20-year career with the Los Angeles Lakers.
+Next is Kobe Bryant, who played his entire 20-year career with the Los Angeles Lakers, and Udonis Haslem, who played for the Miami Heat for all of his 20 seasons in the NBA.
 Hall of Famer John Stockton spent his entire 19-year playing career with the Utah Jazz, while Tim Duncan also played 19 years solely for the San Antonio Spurs, and Reggie Miller spent 18 NBA seasons with the Indiana Pacers.

-Some notable players who were disqualified from this list include Karl Malone (who had previously spent 18 seasons with the Utah Jazz before signing with the Los Angeles Lakers in 2003), Hakeem Olajuwon (who had spent his first 17 seasons in the league playing for the Houston Rockets before being traded to the Toronto Raptors in 2001), Tony Parker (who played 17 seasons for the San Antonio Spurs before signing with the Charlotte Hornets in 2018), Michael Jordan who retired twice with the Chicago Bulls playing for 15 seasons before a brief comeback playing for the bench of the Washington Wizards (Had he not returned that last time he would qualify for the list) and Patrick Ewing (who played 15 seasons for the New York Knicks before being traded to the Seattle SuperSonics in 2000).

-Udonis Haslem is the leader among active players, having played 20 seasons with the Miami Heat.
+Stephen Curry is the leader among active players, having played 16 seasons with the Golden State Warriors.